Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Quasi-isometry induced by one map

 \section{Quasi-isometry induced by one map}

-The lack of rigidity exhibited in the Appendix \ref{appendix} and in the formulation of Theorem~\ref{qi} and Corollary~\ref{ce} comes from the fact that a quasi-isometry of warped cones need not respect the equivalence relation induced by the action (it may ignore the division into the $\Gamma$- and $\Delta$-coordinate and the $M$- and $N$-coordinate (or $\Z^m$- and $\Z^n$-coordinate), that one has in $\Gamma\times t_i M$ and $\Delta\times \tau_i N$ (or $\Gamma \times \Z^m$ and $\Delta\times \Z^n$).
-However, if it is induced by a single continuous map $M\to N$, we have the following rigidity behaviour.
+The lack of rigidity exhibited in \cref{appendix} and in the formulation of Theorem~\ref{qi} and Corollary~\ref{ce} comes from the fact that a quasi-isometry of warped cones need not respect the equivalence relation induced by the action (it may ignore the division into the $\Gamma$- and $\Delta$-coordinate and the $M$- and $N$-coordinate (or $\Z^m$- and $\Z^n$-coordinate), that one has in $\Gamma\times t_i M$ and $\Delta\times \tau_i N$ (or $\Gamma \times \Z^m$ and $\Delta\times \Z^n$).
+However, it cannot happen if the quasi-isometry is induced by a single continuous map $M\to N$, in which case we have the following rigidity behaviour.